ja2375/FluTube/README.md

 Embed Youtube videos in your flutter apps just by passing in the video URL!

-PLASE NOTE: Embedding copyrighted videos is actually not possible.
+PLEASE NOTE: Embedding copyrighted videos is actually not possible.
 Please use [flutter_youtube](https://pub.dartlang.org/packages/flutter_youtube) instead.

 This plugin uses an in-built API so the official YT API is not used here and therefore you don't need any API keys.